GERM 3203 - German IIIA: Language

 Aspekte online materails are avaialble at:

 Learning & Teaching Modes

 The modes of teaching and learning employed in the course are largely classroom-based and face-to-face.
-The language workshops are designed to extend students’ reading and listening comprehension, their command of written and spoken German and their understanding of German grammar and its application.
-The tutorials are focussed more on listening and speaking.
+The language tutorials are designed to extend students’ reading and listening comprehension, their command of written and spoken German and their understanding of German grammar and its application.
+The tutorials are focused more on listening and speaking.